 Snapchat and other technology stocks have great potential in the stock market.
 Although you can see that early investors make some of the biggest gains before they go public.
 You can now participate in Pre-IPO investing as well.

 Another benefit is avoiding stock market volatility.
 Depending on the company, pre-IPO investing isn’t affected as much by events such as the 2008 financial crisis or the 2020 coronavirus pandemic.
 On the other hand, the events can still impact companies.
 And that will impact your investment.

 However, just like the stock market, pre-IPO investing comes with risk.
 And sometimes it’s a lot of risk.
 Startup companies aren’t guaranteed to succeed.
-So when an individual investment fails, there aren’t any returns.
+When an individual investment fails, there aren’t any returns.
 Just losses.

 But companies know this risk exists.
 To make up for it, companies often offer shares at a discounted price.
 This brings in investors, but it also protects the company.
-If it grows successfully and is sold or it goes public and the IPO isn’t successful, the company still has funds raised from private investing.
-So if you’re thinking pre-IPO investing might be right for you, the next question is…
+If it grows successfully and is sold/goes public with an unsuccessful IPO, the company still has funds raised from private investing.